nidhi8404/SEM3/JAVA/readme.md

 ## OOP [Object-Oriented Programming]
-Procedural programming is about writing procedures or methods that perform operations on the data, while object-oriented programming is about creating objects that contain both data and methods.
+Is about creating objects that contain both data and methods.

 ## Java Classes/Objects
 Everything in Java is associated with classes and objects, along with its attributes and methods.